keya-dialog/jsalt-dialogue-lab/README.md

  We prepared for you a series of tasks.
 A ready-to-use solution accompanies each task.
  The solutions are intentionally hidden, so you have the chance to try to work on the task on your own.
-We are interested in how you use the code so submit the answers via PRs or otherwise.
+We are interested in how you use the code, so submit the answers via PRs or otherwise.
 Pick your rewards 🍇!

 ## Environment setup